 - 2.1 In previous planning policy documents produced by the County Council (including the Issues Document of November 2013) the terminology Municipal Solid Waste (MSW) has been used to describe that waste collected by Leicestershire's local authorities.
 However, advice from the Environment Agency is that the term Local Authority Collected Waste (LACW) is now a more applicable term to describe such waste.
 As such this terminology will be used throughout this document and references to LACW should be regarded as synonymous to MSW where reference is made to previously published data and/or documents.
 In the adopted Waste Core Strategy (LCC, 2009) the basis of the LACW figures was the apportionment tables from the East Midlands Regional Plan (GOEM, 2009).
 Using Leicestershire's LACW arisings at that time, the estimate produced from the Regional Plan was that 425,150 tonnes of LACW would arise in 2009/10.
 The actual data for Leicestershire were that in 2009/10 352,847 tonnes was produced, so actual waste arisings for 2009/10 in Leicestershire were 17% less than that predicted by the East Midlands Regional Plan.
-The difference between actual and predicted arisings is highlighted further by the fact that current arisings (337,689 tonnes in 2012/13) would have to increase by 124,861 tonnes in the next two years to attain the predicted arisings of 462,550 tonnes by 2014/15. - 2.2 Table 1 below presents the actual LACW arisings for Leicestershire between 2001/02 and 2012/13.
+The difference between actual and predicted arisings is highlighted further by the fact that the arisings of 2012/13 (337,689 tonnes) would have had to increase by 124,861 tonnes in the two years to attain the predicted arisings of 462,550 tonnes by 2014/15.
+Indeed, the actual arisings of 2014/15 were 343,822 tonnes. - 2.2 Table 1 below presents the actual LACW arisings for Leicestershire between 2001/02 and 2012/13.
 From the data it can be seen that there has been a general trend downwards in arisings from 2006/07 and before this arisings fluctuated between increase and decrease.
 The average annual change to LACW arisings between the years shown in Table 1 is -0.6%.
 During the same period there have also been reduced levels of waste going to landfill, with the Authority currently sending less than 33% of collected waste to landfill.